automotive-grade-linux/docs-sources/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 ### Firmware Update

-This proceedure is done in two steps.
+This procedure is done in two steps.
 The 'Sample Loader and MiniMonitor update' step only needs to be done once per device.
 The 'Firmware stack update' step is mandatory only if you use AGl Eel (version 5.0) or later.

 #### Sample Loader and MiniMonitor update